Bounds on ultralight bosons from the Event Horizon Telescope observation of Sgr A$^*$: Bounds on bosonic particles

 The presence of gravitational interaction alone can give rise to BH SR. Many well-motivated theories beyond the SM predict ultralight scalar particles having interaction among themselves and with SM states, for example, the QCD axion \cite{Weinberg:1977ma, Wilczek:1977pj, Peccei:1977hh, Preskill:1982cy}, Kaluza-Klein (KK) modes in string axiverse \cite{Svrcek:2006yi,Arvanitaki:2009fg}, etc. In this section, we explore the effect of scalar self-interaction on BH SR in light of recent EHT results.
 Particularly our focus will be on axion of mass $\mu_a$ and decay constant $f_a$.

 A reasonably strong attractive self-interaction may lead to the collapse of the scalar cloud developed through SR, which sometimes is known as bosenova\,\cite{Arvanitaki:2014wva}.
 This would essentially suppress the spin-down capability of the SR cloud.
-The cloud will collapse when the number of particles in the cloud reaches $N_{\rm BOSE}$,
+The critical number of boson particles required for the collapse of the axion cloud, $N_{\rm BOSE}$, is determined by equating the potential energy and the self-interaction energy of the axions\,\cite{Arvanitaki:2010sy}.
+This number is given by \cite{Arvanitaki:2010sy, Arvanitaki:2014wva,Brito:2020lup },

 with $c \sim 5$, obtained through numerical analysis and $M_P$ being the Planck mass.
 Therefore in the presence of self-interaction, SR can spin down the BH only if the SR rate is large